Financial Aid Programs and Disbursement:

-Federal Stafford (including Federal Unsubsidized Stafford) Loan(s) funds will be disbursed directly to your consolidated billing account generally one week before the first day of classes, if you have completed a Master Promissory Note or if you already have a Master Promissory Note on file and your loan has been certified.
-If you have not previously received a Federal Direct Stafford, Federal Stafford or Federal SLS Loan while attending NCTA, you will be required to complete Entrance Loan Counseling before the first disbursement of your loan can be credited to your account.
-Undergraduate students who complete their degrees in less than a full academic year, e.g., graduate in December, will have their Federal Direct Stafford Loans prorated per federal regulations.
+Federal Direct (including Federal Unsubsidized) Loan(s) funds will be disbursed directly to your consolidated billing account generally one week before the first day of classes, if you have completed a Master Promissory Note or if you already have a Master Promissory Note on file and your loan has been certified.
+If you have not previously received a Federal Direct or Federal SLS Loan while attending NCTA, you will be required to complete Entrance Loan Counseling before the first disbursement of your loan can be credited to your account.
+Undergraduate students who complete their degrees in less than a full academic year, e.g., graduate in December, will have their Federal Direct Loans prorated per federal regulations.
 Proration is based on one semester and the enrollment status for that semester.

 Federal Direct PLUS Loan

 Federal Direct PLUS Loan disbursements will be credited directly to your consolidated billing account after your eligibility has been certified and the parent borrower has completed a Federal Direct Parent Loan PLUS Application and Master Promissory Note.
 If a refund is due resulting from the PLUS Loan, information provided by the parent on the Release of Excess Funds form will determine if the refund will be distributed to the student or the parent.
 Please be advised that Federal Direct PLUS Loan funds are applied ahead of all other financial aid funds you may receive, regardless of when the PLUS Loan funds are applied.